Ricardicus/real-people-pgp/README.md

 chain of trust among humans who want to be able to exclude bots from commenting or posting on a public forum.

+# A work in progress

+Lots of things to do.